KanzGiwa/Allstate-1A/README.md

 ## 🏗️ **Project Overview**

 - Our AI Studio team partnered with Allstate, one of the world’s leading insurance companies, to build a machine learning model that predicts the severity of auto insurance claims.
-- Our goal was to develop a model that accurately estimates potential claim costs
+- Goal: Develop a ML model that accurately estimates potential claim costs using historical claims records
+- Outcome: Improve risk assessment, enhance pricing strategies, and streamline claims processing

 ---